irekwiecha/DeezerHistoryETL/README.md

 ## General Information
 > This feed will run daily (need to add the script to the task schedule), and it will download the data about the tracks that you listened to during a day, and save that data in a SQLite database on your local machine.
 Before you can use this tool, you first need to declare your Deezer app in their developer portal: https://developers.deezer.com/myapps/create.
 Create a new app with the following Redirect URL: http://localhost:8080/oauth/return this is necessary for the `deezer-oauth-cli` package to work.
+>INFO:
+>As deezer API data is limited to the last 100 songs.
+The script is scheduled to run daily at the beginning of the day and download the songs from the previous day.
+If you want to run the script at the end of the day, change the `DAYS_TO_FILTER to 0` variable.

 ## Technologies Used
 - Python 3.10